Nicholas Rabiu

-Nicholas Rabiu (born 17 February 2004) is an Ecuadorian football player who plays as a winger for New York Red Bulls II in the USL Championship.
+Nicholas Rabiu (born 17 February 2004) is an Ecuadorian football player who plays as a winger for Wake Forest Demon Deacons.

 Career

 Rabiu has played with the New York Red Bulls academy since 2019, after joining from New York SC.

 In 2021, Rabiu appeared for New York Red Bulls II in the USL Championship, making his first appearance on 23 July, as an 88th-minute substitute during a 3–1 loss to Pittsburgh Riverhounds.

 International career

 On 26 July 2021, Rabiu was called up to the Ecuador under-17 national team squad.